18F/stylelint-rules/README.md

     ```
     {
       syntax: Syntax the linter validates against.
 Valid options are `scss|css|less`.
 Defaults to scss
-      ignore: A glob (or array of globs) of files the linter should ignore
+      ignore: A glob (or array of globs) of files the linter should ignore,
+      config: A path to a stylelint config file.
+File should use the same
+      conventions as the config file found in this repository, exporting a
+      single javascript object.

     }
     ```